Obesity Program Links

 Key Program Efforts

 3601 C Street, Suite 722

 About the Program: What it takes to reduce obesity

-There is no single strategy that will reduce obesity and its associated health consequences.
+There is no single strategy that will reduce obesity and its associated health and economic consequences.
 Meaningful reduction of obesity prevalence will only occur when a set of sustained, comprehensive prevention strategies are implemented by schools, the health care sector, private industry, NGOs, governmental agencies, and individual families.

 These strategies will need to address policy issues; alter the environment in which we live, play and eat; modify the systems to make the healthy choice the easy choice; and increase the knowledge and change the behaviors of families, children and individuals.
 If it takes a village to raise a child, it will take the efforts of the entire state to reverse obesity.

 The Centers for Disease Control and Prevention (CDC) recommends establishing a comprehensive obesity prevention initiative using evidence-based strategies to reverse the annual 1% rise in adult obesity and overweight prevalence.
 To design a comprehensive program in Alaska, the Obesity Prevention and Control Program (herein referred to as program) consulted the Alaska Alliance for Healthy Kids.